abelljs/abell/CONTRIBUTING.md

 - Create a branch with name of feature you are working on. (e.g. `feat-abell-config`, `fix-serve-fails`, etc)
 - Make changes in your locally cloned fork
-- Send Pull Request from your branch to master of main repository.
+- Send Pull Request from your branch to main of main repository.